BNAadministrator3/Omnipotent-Quantification/README.md

 2. Is the present method already proper for across architectures and tasks?

-3. Slow mixed precision quantizatin scheme generation time.
+3. Slow mixed precision quantization scheme generation time.